karlch/vimiv/readme.md

 * python-setuptools (for installation)
 * jhead (optional for much better autorotation depending on EXIF data)

-## Installation
-Be sure to install the dependencies first.
-A simple `sudo make install` should then suffice.
-For arch-users there is an AUR package called vimiv for the latest stable version and vimiv-git for the developing branch.
-If you do not use the AUR package, you may need to update your icon cache after installation.

-To remove vimiv the standard `sudo make uninstall` works.

-## Documentation
-Vimiv comes with two man-pages for further documentation: vimiv(1) for general information and vimivrc(5) for the configuration files.

 ## Thanks to
-James Campos, author of Pim https://github.com/Narrat/Pim upon which vimiv is built.
+* James Campos, author of [Pim](https://github.com/Narrat/Pim) which was the starting point for vimiv

-Bert Muennich, author of sxiv https://github.com/muennich/sxiv which inspired many of the features of vimiv.
+* Bert Muennich, author of [sxiv](https://github.com/muennich/sxiv) which inspired many of the features of vimiv.
+* Anyone who has contributed or reported bugs